-If changes to a manuscript requested by the editorial staff or the Co-editor are not received within two months of transmittal to the author, the submission will automatically be withdrawn.
+If changes to a manuscript requested by the Editor, Co-editor or the editorial staff are not received within two months of transmittal to the author, the submission will automatically be withdrawn.
+Should the manuscript require further revision, this would normally be expected to be completed within one month of the revision having been requested.
 Any subsequent communication of the material will be treated as a new submission in the editorial process.